 Not all Vitamin C is created equal

-With the colder months and the festive season in full swing, our immunity can take a bit of a bashing.
+Often during the colder months, or after burning the candle at both ends during the long summer days our immunity can take a bit of a bashing.
 With this in mind, it is worth looking at ways to sneak in a little more vitamin C into our diet to bolster our immunity.
 Our herbal experts have been taking a look at vitamin C benefits and vitamin C sources.

 So, why is there so much interest in vitamin C?

 Vitamin C is responsible for hundreds of processes within our body, some are minor and others crucial.
 For example, vitamin C is used by our body to make proteins which are the building blocks for many of our tissues and organs.
 Collagen, which is responsible for the formation of parts of our bones, muscles, cartilage and skin, is made using vitamin C.

 Vitamin C also plays an important part in our immune function by improving the activity of some white blood cells such as ‘natural killer cells’ and also allowing our immune system to communicate and coordinate its attack against invaders (Wintergerst, 2006).
 Another important function is allowing us to properly absorb the type of iron found in plant-based foods (Gershoff, 1993).

 Does it really matter where our Vitamin C comes from?

 The Department of Health recommends that our vitamins are best absorbed from our diet but this is not always possible.
 In the last 50 years, nutrient levels in the soil and our diet have plummeted and nutritional deficiencies are common in our well-fed but nutrient-poor society.
 There are also times, such as when we are ill or overly taxed, when we may need to boost our levels of vitamin intake with supplements.